TugboatQA/docs/configuring-tugboat/migration/index.md

 # Configuring Tugboat: Migration Guide

 Tugboat Repositories created before the release of the YAML configuration feature will continue to work using the legacy `Makefile` workflow.
-However, support for that workflow is deprecated, and will no longer work after **October 31, 2018**.
-All new repositories are required to use a YAML configuration file.

 This guide will walk through the steps required to migrate a legacy Tugboat repository to use a YAML configuration file.

+> #### Warning::Repository Migration Timeline
+>
+> The legacy `Makefile` workflow is deprecated and will no longer work after
+> **October 31, 2018**.

 ## Export a Repository Configuration